Where to give birth

 - An obstetric unit within a hospital, with consultant obstetricians (doctors specialising in pregnancy and birth) and anaesthetists available, and neonatal care on site if needed

 Each offers different kinds of care.
-One or more of the options may not be available to you because of where you live.
-Your individual pregnancy needs may mean one type of care is recommended (for example, some medical conditions mean it would be safer to be in a hospital with consultants close by).
-A large study called Birthplace has been used to prepare guidance for the NHS about the choices and recommendations for women (see more information below).
+Some options may not be available to you because of where you live.
+Your healthcare team might recommend a hospital birth if you have health conditions that make it safer.
+The Birthplace Studyhas been used to prepare guidance for the NHS about the choices and recommendations for women (see more information below).

-You will probably have a natural preference for the type of birth that you want.
+You will probably have a preference for the type of birth that you want.
 Even so...

-- Think about how you want your birth to be if everything goes as it should
+- Consider how you want your birth to go if everything goes smoothly.

 The NHS Better Health, Start for Life website has valuable information to help you make the best decision about where to give birth.